Working to build a blog community…

 5. This is by far the simplest and best solution that I have found.
 It makes it so easy for readers to know I replied to their comment, it has enabled me to form friendships with other bloggers, and I love it & cannot stress enough how awesome it is, everyone needs to have it.

 Comment Reply Notification Plugin is what I use.
 Whenever someone leaves a comment on my blog they leave behind their email address, this plugin sends them an email with my reply.
 They can comment back from their email or on the blog.
 Poof!
 A relationship can now be formed.
 This plugin is the BEST!

 (Update: Just a Girl and Her Blog and The Blog Maven both use this plugin, and I’m sure there are many more top bloggers who do, it works, it hasn’t been updated but it works!
 It’s not broken, it don’t need fixed!
-LOL Here is a post on how to set up the plugin, I only send an email when I, the admin, replies so I’m not sending them a million emails, that gets old real quick, and make sure to put your Blog’s name in place of [blog name] in the email subject setting.
+LOL I check the box to send an email when I, the admin, replies to the comment, so I’m not sending them a million emails, that would get old real quick.
+And make sure to put your Blog’s name in place of [blog name] in the email subject line within the settings.
 All done!
 Yahoo!)

 Although I believe Comment Reply Notification Plugin is the best option, all you really need is… the easiest way for you and your reader to create a friendship.
 Something simple.

 If someone has to return, repeatedly, to your blog to see if you have replied it to their comment it is unlikely that they will become part of your blogging community.
 Fans shouldn’t have to jump through hoops to get to you.
 It’s not their job to check back to see if you replied, but it is our job.
 Right?!?

 Wrapping it up, How to build a blog community…